HomeTools & UtilitiesAptoide

 How to install Aptoide on your Android phone

-When you open the downloaded file, Android asks whether to allow installs from your browser.
-Grant it, install Aptoide, then go straight back into Settings and turn that permission off again.
-In our testing this two minute habit is the single most important thing you can do, because it stops other downloads from installing themselves later.
-Once Aptoide is on your phone, it works like any store: search, tap install, done.
-We had it set up and downloading our first app in under five minutes.
+Grant it, install Aptoide, then go straight back into Settings, find Special app access, then Install unknown apps, and turn that permission off for Chrome again.
+In our testing this two minute habit is the single most useful thing you can do.
+It stops a future download, from Chrome or from any app you later grant the same right, from quietly installing things in the background.
+Once Aptoide itself is on your phone it works like any store.
+You search, you tap install, and it downloads.
+We had it set up and pulling our first app in under five minutes, no account and no card details required, which is one of the things people like about it.

 The features that make it pleasant to use